-Here are the profile related features your website will require:
+Here are typical profile related features:

-Email address, location, looking for, birthday
+- Email address, location, a partner they are looking for, birthday

-Username, height, previous marriage, children, ethnicity, education, religion, smoking and drinking habits, body type
+- Username, height, previous marriage, children, ethnicity, education, religion, smoking and drinking habits, body type

-Authenticate and authorize users.
+- Authenticate and authorize users.

-Answer multiple choice questions like “How often do you exercise?” and “Do you enjoy traveling for fun?”The more you answer, the better the site can gauge compatibility.
+- Answer multiple choice questions like “How often do you exercise?” and “Do you enjoy traveling for fun?”The more you answer, the better the site can gauge compatibility

 2. Searching and Matching